1 can (15 ounces) diced tomatoes (preferably the fire-roasted variety), with their juices

 *Change it up: While untraditional, I also love this recipe with regular curry powder instead of garam masala.

-**Lentil note: While untraditional, standard lentils (the brownish/greenish kind) will work in place of the black lentils.
+**Lentil note: This recipe is not designed for traditional urad dal (whole black gram lentils), which take forever to cook.
+Standard lentils (the brownish/greenish kind) will work in place of the black lentils.
 Just keep an eye on them, since they may be done cooking about 5 to 10 minutes sooner.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.